FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-properties/rpc_read-properties/readme.md

 # RPC read-properties

-RPC reads *default properties* from database if property keys exist.
-If any property key doesn't exist in database, then this key will be returned to user in section 'ignored keys'.
-RPC works the same both with UniConfig Cloud Config enabled and disabled.
+The **read-properties** RPC reads default properties from the database.
+If a specified property key does not exist in the database, they key is returned in the *ignored keys* section.
+The RPC works the same whether UniConfig Cloud Config is enabled or disabled.

 ![read](read.jpg)

 !!!
-If *UniConfig Cloud Config* is disabled, then RPC read-properties will read the property value from the database, which may be different from the application instance property value.
+If UniConfig Cloud Config is disabled, the read-properties RPC reads property values from the database.
+These values may differ from values in the application instance.
 !!!

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

-RPC input contains *default property* keys.
+RPC input contains default property keys.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:read-properties' \